czhou578/llm-god/readme.md

 5/17: Migrated to using TypeScript across the app.
 6/15: Added support for LMArena and also for adding custom prompts that can be saved.
 10/10: Removed support for Perplexity and LMArena (due to incompatibility) and added more contextual searching for JavaScript injection logic.
+Added Copilot support.